FireflyArtsCollective/ffagc/README.md

 * Set the year of the event (e.g., "Apply for Firefly 2027!") in config/application.rb.

 * Check the grant contract templates in lib/contract_templates.
-Each template filename must match the corresponding grant name, so if a grant changes name the template filename must also be changed.
+Each grant has a template name that must match a contract filename on disk.

 * Update the template constants (install dates and deadlines) in config/template_values.yml.